Insider Selling: Cloudflare, Inc. (NYSE:NET) Insider Sells 25,640 Shares of Stock

 Cloudflare Price Performance

-A number of research firms have weighed in on NET.
-Royal Bank of Canada decreased their price target on Cloudflare from $170.00 to $148.00 and set an “outperform” rating for the company in a research note on Thursday, March 13th.
-Oppenheimer started coverage on shares of Cloudflare in a research report on Thursday, March 20th.
-They set an “outperform” rating and a $150.00 price objective for the company.
-Needham & Company LLC cut their price objective on shares of Cloudflare from $185.00 to $145.00 and set a “buy” rating for the company in a report on Thursday, March 13th.
-The Goldman Sachs Group reduced their target price on Cloudflare from $183.00 to $161.00 and set a “buy” rating on the stock in a report on Friday, March 14th.
-Finally, Truist Financial boosted their price objective on shares of Cloudflare from $120.00 to $140.00 and gave the company a “buy” rating in a research report on Tuesday, January 28th.
-Three research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and thirteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, Cloudflare has a consensus rating of “Hold” and a consensus target price of $135.64.
+Several research analysts recently issued reports on the stock.
+Truist Financial raised their target price on shares of Cloudflare from $120.00 to $140.00 and gave the stock a “buy” rating in a report on Tuesday, January 28th.
+JPMorgan Chase & Co. boosted their price objective on Cloudflare from $110.00 to $115.00 and gave the company a “neutral” rating in a report on Friday, February 7th.
+Cantor Fitzgerald raised their target price on Cloudflare from $111.00 to $149.00 and gave the stock a “neutral” rating in a report on Friday, February 7th.
+Stifel Nicolaus boosted their price target on Cloudflare from $136.00 to $175.00 and gave the company a “buy” rating in a report on Friday, February 7th.
+Finally, Oppenheimer started coverage on shares of Cloudflare in a research note on Thursday, March 20th.
+They set an “outperform” rating and a $150.00 price objective on the stock.
+Three analysts have rated the stock with a sell rating, eleven have assigned a hold rating and thirteen have issued a buy rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $135.64.

 Cloudflare, Inc operates as a cloud services provider that delivers a range of services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and IoT devices; and website and application security products comprising web application firewall, bot management, distributed denial of service, API gateways, SSL/TLS encryption, script management, security center, and rate limiting products.